How to use rewards points to save on holiday travel

 Lastly, you can utilize airline companion passes to redeem fewer points and save money on holiday travel.
 The Southwest Companion Pass is the best deal in travel, since it allows you to fly a designated companion for just the cost of award taxes and fees.
 With award prices skyrocketing during the holidays, you’ll appreciate the ability to save 50 percent when traveling as a pair.

 If you don’t have enough time to earn the Southwest Companion Pass before the holiday travel season, the Alaska Airlines Famous Companion Fare is a great alternative.
-You can get one by applying for and meeting the spending requirement on an Alaska Airlines Visa Signature® credit card or Alaska Airlines Visa® Business credit card.
-With this benefit, you can book a companion’s flight for just $99 plus taxes and fees.
+You can get one by applying for and meeting the spending requirement on an Alaska Airlines Visa® credit card or Alaska Airlines Visa® Business credit card.
+With this benefit, you can book a companion’s flight from $122 ($99 fare plus taxes and fees from $23).
 No blackout dates apply, making this a perfect money-saving tool during the busy holiday season.

 The bottom line